-As also outlined in our Annual Audit Report, we rebut the risk of improper recognition of SFC core grant funding because there is no judgement in respect of this income stream.
-With regards to expenditure, we rebut the risk of improper recognition of payroll expenditure.
+As outlined in our audit planning report, we rebut the risk of improper recognition of Scottish Funding Council ("SFC") core grant funding because there is no judgement in respect of this income stream.
+With regards to expenditure, we rebut the risk of improper recognition of payroll expenditure however we have identified a specific risk in relation to the change in payroll system during the year.